bellaudeh/Domestic-violence-cases-against-women-in-Nigeria_Sql_project/README.md

 ## Recommendations
 Based on the analysis of this dataset collected from womwn in Nigeria, severral key recommendation can be made<br/>
 **1. Adequate Support services for victims**
-Special attention should be given to providing accessible counseling and legal support services to women exposed to violent attacks by their partners or family. ensuring that these affected women get all the support and assitance needed for them to move forward with their lives.
+Special attention should be given to providing accessible counseling and legal support services to women exposed to violent attacks by their partners or family.
+Ensuring that these affected women receive all the necessary support and assistance to help them move forward with their lives.
 **2. Raise Awareness**
 Awareness programs should be designed for women in different regions of Nigeria to ensure a high level of awareness.
 These programs should empower women to speak up to the appropriate authorities about potential abuse in their relationships, which can help protect their lives.
 **3. Education and Empowerment**